KMMBridgeKMMBridge SPM Quick Start

 Artifact Authentication

-GitHub requires you to authenticate to download binary files.
-This is true for public repos, and obviously true for private repos.
+GitHub requires you to authenticate to download private repo binary files.
 Adding this authentication is not complex, but if any of the steps are incorrect, Xcode and SPM aren’t very helpful explaining what went wrong.
 Make sure you double-check everything.

 You can read about this in detail at Xcode and Binary File Authentication.
 We’ll summarize for this tutorial.